aakn/alfred-epoch-parser/README.md

-# alfred-uri-parser
+# alfred-epoch-parser
-URI parsing workflow for Alfred
+epoch parsing workflow for Alfred

 ###Usage:
-* Copy any URI (Example: https://github.com/aakn/alfred-epoch-parser/edit/master/README.md) to clipboard
+* Copy any epoch (Example: 1444466715178) to clipboard
-* On Alfred, type **uri**
+* On Alfred, type **epoch**
-* Press ENTER to copy the segment of the URI
+* Press ENTER to copy the parsed date